Whether it be for transactions or disputes, make your debut at this New York giant who also steals the spotlight for having down-to-earth folk.

 Applicants invited to second stage interview: undisclosed

-Callbacks are usually either a morning or afternoon session.
+Callbacks are usually either a morning or afternoon session with candidates being able to choose between an in-person or remote format.
 The candidate will do three interviews, typically with partners or counsel.
 At this stage, the questions will be “more in-depth.”
-Herbst explains “we want to see if they can demonstrate the ability to be a team player, if they’ll be able to work on the toughest matters, and whether they have the stamina to get through it.
+Herbst explains, “we want to see if they can demonstrate the ability to be a team player, if they’ll be able to work on the toughest matters, and whether they have the stamina to get through it.
 Some candidates come in and dazzle, but then towards the end of the interview process they’re tired and it shows.
 Being a lawyer at a big law firm is a marathon, not a sprint.”
-The morning sessions are followed by lunch, while the afternoon sessions are followed by coffee – these are with more junior members of the firm to give candidates “different perspectives on the firm.”
+The morning sessions are followed by lunch, while the afternoon sessions are followed by coffee—these are with more junior members of the firm to give candidates “different perspectives on the firm.”

 Summer program